No deal between Qantas and unions as talks break down

 In October, Qantas grounded its entire fleet to force an end to the strikes.

-Workers are angry about Qantas' plans to restructure its business in Asia.'No agreement'
+Workers are angry about Qantas' plans to restructure its business in Asia.

 They are demanding guarantees on working conditions, wages and job security.